allitorban/globe/README.md

-# globe
-Create a globe in R
+# Create a globe in R

 First, I downloaded the data from the Natural Earth site.
 Under "Admin 0 - Countries" click on "Download countries", which will download a zipped shapefile of the countries in the world: https://www.naturalearthdata.com/downloads/10m-cultural-vectors/